Yoga for Insomnia - Yoga Practice Blog

 Practice Samavritta Pranayama for five to ten minutes or longer if you wish.
 When you have completed your practice of Samavritta Pranayama, remove the Yoga bolster and eye bag, if you are using these props, and roll to your right side.
 Rest for several breaths on your side, and then push yourself up to a comfortable seated position on your Yoga mat.
 This is a wonderful time to simply wrap the blanket around your shoulders and meditate for some time before continuing on with the rest of your day or evening.
 Sometimes, we are busy pursuing academic, personal, and professional goals.
 Additionally, as life flows into the evenings, many people are trying to fit all of their activities into a day.
 If this scenario feels familiar to you, you may be experiencing a packed schedule that is creating an underlying feeling of anxiety and breathlessness.

-Solution for Anxiety
+Yoga for Insomnia is a Solution for Anxiety

 Yoga for insomnia is one solution for anxiety that becomes a problem falling and staying asleep throughout the night.
 Practicing Yoga poses and breathing techniques on a regular basis, several times a week, will help to calm an overactive mind and body.
 Yogic breathing exercises are known in Sanskrit as “pranayama.”
 This term essentially means the control of the vital life force or breath through restraint.
 When pranayama exercises are paired with a regular practice of Yoga poses, the “fight or flight” response is considerably dampened as the sympathetic and parasympathetic nervous systems are restored to a point of balance.